piriya33/CDC_Wordpress/wp-content/plugins/wp-featured-content-and-slider/readme.txt

 Display Featured Content/Featured services, features your product, company or services offers, and display them via a shortcode OR template code.

-View [DEMO](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) | [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) for additional information.
+Check [Demo and Features](https://demo.wponlinesupport.com/featured-content-and-slider-demo/) for additional information.

 Now added Custom Post Type support where you can display custom post type content with this plugin.

-Also work with Gutenberg shortcode block.
+**Also work with Gutenberg shortcode block.**

 **We have given 4 designs with 2 shortcode.**